 '''

+\layout {

 \context {

 \Score

 caesuraType = #'((underlying-bar-line . "x-."))

 fineBarType = ".."

 }

+}

+\include "old-hundredth-example.ly"

+Genevan Psalter rhythm

+Genevan Psalt

 '''

-\include "old-hundredth-example.ly"

 Partial measures in hymn tunes

 Hymn tunes frequently start and end every line of music with partial measures so that each line of music corresponds exactly with a line of text.
 This requires a \partial command at the start of the music and a bar line at the end of each line.